 MiSST Virtual Concert : ' A celebration of music through lockdown' aired in March 2021.
 The video told the story of all the fantastic music our students have played throughout the pandemic and included two pieces from MiSST together and Saturday Music School.
 We had very positive feedback from parents, students, teachers and supporters all praising the technical effort that went into producing the video and all moved by the sentiment of the celebration and quality of music-making.

 Visit our YouTube channel to watch the celebration!

 This year sees MiSST in Middlesbrough at Kings Academy, where all of the 240 children in Year 7 will learn to play the violin for the first time.
 Middlesbrough Council have granted money to ensure children in this area have the opportunity to be a MiSST School.

-We also welcome Platanos College in Stockwell and The Harris Invictus Academy in Croydon and The Chelsea Community Hospital School in Chelsea.
+We also welcome Platanos College in Stockwell and The Harris Invictus Academy in Croydon.
 This takes our numbers of children on the MiSST programme this year to 8030 students and our reach up to date is now 14,510 students.

 We are hosting our 9th Annual Concert at Queen Elizabeth Hall, Southbank on March 3rd 2022 and we can't wait for you to watch it.